 Theoretical explanations for patterns of assortative mating can broadly be categorized into cultural and structural perspectives (Kalmijn, 2012).
 According to the cultural perspective, individuals’ preferences, norms, and values are important factors when choosing a spouse.
 Apart from obviously important factors like love and looks, there is a well-documented tendency toward “like seeking like” (Kalmijn, 1998; Schwartz, 2013), with individuals selecting in-group partners, with whom they share traits such as language, culture, and religion.
-Individuals are socialized into groups values and norms, and it is usually expected that they marry within their own or a similar group.
+Individuals are socialized into their group’s values and norms, and it is usually expected that they marry within their own or a similar group.
 Indeed, research confirms that immigrants’ family behavior is influenced by the norms of their countries of origin (Dribe and Lundh, 2011; Holland and DeValk, 2013; Scott and Stanfors, 2011).
 Third parties, such as family and friends, play a role in directly reinforcing or relaxing group identity and cohesion, discouraging marriage across group lines (Huschek et al., 2012; Kalmijn, 1998; DeValk and Liefbroer, 2007).
 At the same time, children internalize parental expectations and attitudes through childhood socialization.
 Children’s own preferences for when and who to marry is thus a product of their parents’ preferences, even when parents do not invoke social control techniques (Barber, 2000; Jennings et al., 2012).

 The structural perspective emphasizes the chances that people have to meet in-group and

 out-group members and the way such chances are shaped by social and geographical constraints.
-Individuals’ may face a limited partnership market, due to residential segregation and the degree to which they interact with others of similar backgrounds (Blau et al., 1982).
+Individuals may face a limited partnership market, due to residential segregation and the degree to which they interact with others of similar backgrounds (Blau et al., 1982).
 Moreover, partnership markets are shaped by structural and demographic factors, such as the population’s sex and age ratios, as well as the relative availability of co-ethnic partners or partners with a similar migrant background (Qian and Lichter, 2007).
 A shortage of available men or women could limit the number of partners with the desired traits thus constraining the partner selection, resulting in higher levels of exogamy (Nì Bhrolchàin and Sigle-Rushton, 2005).
 On the other hand, endogamous marriages are more common in countries with large immigrant populations (Lanzieri, 2012), as well as in urban areas, where immigrants are more likely to settle (Castles and Miller, 2009).

 Linking “when” and “who”

 Partner choice and marriage timing are two connected processes.
 According to search theory, individuals spend time searching for a suitable match and a union is formed if the “offers” are above an acceptable minimum utility level (Oppenheimer, 1988).
 If no suitable partner is found or individuals are themselves deemed unsuitable, marriages are postponed.
 The timing of marriage in the life course may also condition the cultural and structural influences on intermarriage.
-As individuals’ age, in-group preferences may weaken and spousal characteristics other than nativity or ethnicity, such as socioeconomic potential, may become more important (Kalmijn, 2012).
+As individuals age, in-group preferences may weaken and spousal characteristics other than nativity or ethnicity, such as socioeconomic potential, may become more important (Kalmijn, 2012).
 If so, those who delay first marriage might be less likely to marry endogamously.
 Norms held by parents, third parties and by society at large influence not only the choice of a partner, but also the timing of demographic events, such as

 childbearing and first union formation (Liefbroer and Billari, 2010; Willoughby et al., 2012).